Spinning Brownian motion: Examples

 \section{Examples}

-In his unpublished thesis \cite{Wei81}, Weiss presents a test to characterize any invariant measure of the solution to a well-posed submartingale problem.
-His test only works in a smooth setting, and has been recently extended for a large class of non-smooth domains by Kang and Ramanan in \cite{KaR12}.
-Even though we just need Weiss' result given our assumptions on the domain $D$, the fact the result is available for more general ones opens a research line that we had not considered before.
+In his unpublished thesis \cite{Wei81}, Weiss develops a test to characterize any invariant measure of the solution to a well-posed submartingale problem.
+His test only works in a smooth setting, and has been recently extended to a larger class of non-smooth domains by Kang and Ramanan in \cite{KaR14}.
+Even though we just need Weiss' result given our assumptions on the domain $D$, the fact that the result is available for more general ones opens a research line that we had not considered before.
 We lay out these results next.

-Set $\vec\kappa(x,s)=\rpar{\vec\gamma(x,s),\vec{g}-s}$.
+Set $\vec\kappa(x,s)=\rpar{\vec\gamma(x,s),\vec{g}(x)-\alpha(x)s}$.
 Since $S_t$ is bounded in the stationary regime we can regard the vector $\vec\kappa$ as bounded.
 It follows that the following theorem from the unpublished dissertation of Weiss \cite{Wei81} can be applied to our setting: Let $\L = \frac12 \sum_{i,j=1}^n a_{i,j}(x)\pd{^2}{x_i\partial x_j} + \sum_{i=1}^n b_i(x) \pd{}{x_i}$ be a second order differential operator, where $a_{i,j}$ and $b_i$ are bounded, Lipschitz functions.
 Assume that a bounded, Lipschitz vector field $\vec\kappa$ is given on the boundary of a $C^2(\RR^d)$ domain $G$, such that $\vec\kappa\cdot\hat n(x)\ge\beta >0$ for $x\in\partial G$.
 Let $\phi$ be a $C^2(\RR^d)$ function defining the boundary of $G$.